vipulnaik/diet-exercise-health/notes/health-profile.md

 While at home, I spend most of the day on the computer, both when working and for most of my personal tasks.
-Even when eating and for the cutting portions of meal prep, particularly the cutting of vegetables, is in front of a computer (usually watching a movie, TV show, or other video, sometimes reading material).
+Even when eating and for the cutting portions of meal prep, particularly the cutting of vegetables, I am in front of a computer (usually watching a movie, TV show, or other video, sometimes reading material).
 When doing at-home strength exercises, I sometimes have a podcast on.